psyanite/crust/README.md

 ## To Do
 * Add whitelist userIds for rewards, secret rewards
-* Update favorite store and reward behaviour to be live
 * Implement QR scanner
 * Implement home screen
 * Implement follow functionality